Byron Pringle Player Prop Bets for NFL Week 11 | Kansas City vs. Dallas 11/21/2021

 Season Stats

-- This season Pringle has 22 catches (on 30 targets) for 301 yards and three touchdowns, averaging 30.1 yards per game.
+- This season Pringle has caught 22 passes on 30 targets for 301 yards and three touchdowns, averaging 30.1 yards per game.

-- So far this season, 7.0% of the 429 passes thrown by his team have gone Pringle's way.
+- Pringle has been the target of 7.0% (30 total) of his team's 429 passing attempts this season.

 - Click over to SISportsbook and find the latest player props and odds for Pringle's matchup with the Cowboys.